coderaiser/putout/README.md

 </details>

-Please send pull requests with `jscodeshift codemods` which can be used to simplify, fix or makes code more readable.
+Please send pull requests with `jscodeshift codemods` which can be used to simplify, fix, or make code more readable.

 ## Codemods